olliw42/mLRS-docu/docs/FRSKY_R9.md

 ### Invert RX/TX on FTDI Serial Adapter ###

-NB.
-This may not work on all versions of this chip.
-Many have non-genuine chips.
+This may not work on all versions of this adapter, many have non-genuine chips.
 Using the FT_prog tool it is simple to reconfigure these common serial adapters so that the RX and TX use inverted logic.
 THe tool can be downloaded [here](https://ftdichip.com/utilities/#ft_prog).
 Instructions on using the tool can be [found on GitHub](https://github.com/kaack/elrs-joystick-control?tab=readme-ov-file#configuring-the-ftdi-adapter).

 #### DO NOT CONNECT THE 5V PIN!
 Only connect Gnd, RX, TX. ####